phureewat29/sandwich-maker/contract/README.md

 We use byte shifts instead of bitshifts because we perform a byteshift by storing the 4bytes in memory N bytes to the left of its memory slot.

-To optimize further, instead of encoding the byteshift into our calldata, we encode the offset in memory such that when the 4bytes are stored, it will be N bytes from the left of its storage slot. [more details](https://github.com/phureewat29/sandwich-maker/blob/3b17b30340f6ef3558be5e505e55a1eb2fe8ca36/contract/test/misc/SandwichCommon.sol#L11).
+To optimize further, instead of encoding the byteshift into our calldata, we encode the offset in memory such that when the 4bytes are stored, it will be N bytes from the left of its storage slot.

 ### Hardcoded values
 Weth address is hardcoded into the contract and there are individual methods to handle when Weth is token0 or token1.